Whitescan/PlayerPlot/README.md

 #### Installation

-Player Plot is installed like any other Spigot plugin.
+Install Player Plot like any other Spigot plugin.
 If you need a refresher you can refer to [Installation](https://gitlab.com/sword7/playerplot/-/wikis/setup/installation).

 <!-- USAGE EXAMPLES -->
 ## Usage